Denis Žvegelj: Career

 Žvegelj then focused in working with his father in their design firm Basing in Jesenice, which moved to Bled in January 2006.

 In 1998 he founded an engineering firm Basing.
 On 16 March 2009 he was elected President of Slovenian Rowing Federation for 2009–2013.
-From 2012–2014 he was the CEO of Vile Bled.
+From 2012 to 2014 he was the CEO of Vile Bled.
 In 2015 he founded Revive Temple Bled.

 In 2012 he formed a small Hotel chain at the lake Bled Vile Bled and later extended his work to alternative healing to promote bio-energy healing and learning.
 In 2015 he began running independent healing, revitalizing and learning center Revive Temple Bled to promote healthy life style and self-healing through proper nutrition, use of bio-energy and detoxification.

 Personal life

 Žvegelj is a father of three sons Gal (17 March 1994), Maksim (25 September 1998) and Isak (3 July 2000) and lives in his hometown of Bled.